IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Saved Sabra's life, they are now staying at the Dol mansion
 - Everyone bought a kite, Sabra and Toby are going to practice
 - Went to Bargewrights.
-2 Giltstern sailors, starting to talk to Titus. how to demonstrate automata remote control. show them coming back to roost as they leave? meet up with owl
+2 Giltstern sailors, starting to talk to Titus.
+	- Titus has a heavy ring on his pinky.
+Wife Ella comes demanding child support how to demonstrate automata remote control. show them coming back to roost as they leave? meet up with owl